hanadini/My-DataScience-Portfolio/README.md

 	- [BERT for classification]: the dataset from Kaggle is text from consumer finance complaint narrative, the model attempts to predict which product the complaint is about.
 So is a multi-class classification problem.

 	- [TensorFlow(tf.keras)] Develope MLP, CNN,RNN models with tensorflow.Visualize, plot, save and load models and getting better performance from the model in tf.

+	- [Speech_To_Text] A speech recognition system is built that understands simple spoken commands.
+Tensorflow dataset includes 65000 one-sec of 30 short words uttered by thousands of diffrent people.

 - ### Micro Projects:
 	- __R__